oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 **Type Unification**

 * The method by which two type expressions are "unified".
 The type expressions are matched along their structure.
 Where a type variable appears in one expression it is then "unified" to represent the corresponding structure element of the other expression, be it another variable or subexpression.
 All variable assignments must remain consistent in both structures.
-Unification fails if the two expressions cannot be aligned, either by having dissimilar structure, or by having instance conflicts, such as a variable needs to represent both "xs:string" and "xs:integer".
+Unification fails if the two expressions cannot be aligned, either by having dissimilar structure, or by having instance conflicts, such as a variable needs to represent both `xs:string` and `xs:integer`.
 For a full explanation of **_type unification_**, please see [[Hancock](#hancock)].

 ### 1.2.2 Related terms